RaphaelHebert/nsdpy/docs/main.md

 Example:

     nsdpy -r “ITS2” -T

-### Summary

-    -S
-or..

-    --summary

-The program will write a table in the working directory that summarize the downloads made with the script.
-The file is a tab separated file.
-The columns describe the following parameters:

-- the user’s request
-- starting and the ending time
-- number of results from esearchquery
-- number of sequences found
-- number of TaxIDs

-### Taxonomy
+### Information

-If any of the following taxonomy options is selected the TaxID, organism name and lineage will be added to the information line of the sequences in the fasta files.
+Add the taxonomic information the the information lines of the sequences written in the output files.

     -i
 or..

     --information
-Just add the TaxIDs, organism name and lineage to the information lines of the fasta files.
-All the sequences are still written in one file.
+Add the TaxIDs, organism name and lineage to the information lines of the fasta files.

+### Taxonomy

     -k
 or